whitneyburton/portfolios/students/1701-front/chris_bandrowsky/20170802-chris-bandrowsky-m4.md

 - Find a Turing staff member that can act as a mentor and leverage that connection.
 - React is freakin' sweet.
 - Don't be afraid to reach out to opposite programs for help and discussion.
 - Cold Outreach sucks, but lukewarm outreach is really nice.
-Find people you know or have met previously in a coding environment and see where those connections can take you.
+Find people you know or have met previously in a coding environment or a tech environment and see where those connections can take you.

 Feedback to Laura Turk on Jet Fuel:
 - Enjoyable to work with.
 - Glad second time around went much smoother.
 - Personality clash when stress is high: figure out a way to calm down self or other parties.
 - Thanks for honesty about what I can do to avoid the spiral.

 ------------------